Losing a beloved pet is a terrible feeling. We strive to help make sure they return home.

 - Call your local Police or State Police.
 They receive calls from concerned motorists or pedestrians about dogs that are running loose in traffic or on sidewalks.
 They will be able to contact the local Dog Control/Animal Control Officer and make them aware that your dog is missing.

 - Contact your local animal shelter immediately.
-Provide them with a photo and a complete description of your missing pet, the location your pet went missing from, and what kind of collar and identification tags your pet may have.
-You can find local animal shelter phone numbers in the yellow pages of your phone book.
-In our area, shelters can be found in: Saranac Lake, Elizabethtown, Peru, Malone, Massena, Potsdam and Watertown.
-There are many more shelters in others parts of New York State.
+Tri-Lakes Humane Society offers courtesy postings for missing pets.
+Provide a photo and complete description of your missing pet (age, if spayed/neutered, distinguishing characteristics), the location where your pet went missing, and what kind of collar and identification tags your pet may have had on at the time.
+You can call us at 518-891-0017, email information to firstname.lastname@example.org, or send us a message on Facebook.
+Other shelters in our area can be found in: Elizabethtown, Peru, Malone, Massena, Potsdam and Watertown.

 - Contact area newspapers, and place an ad (most of them are free) that your pet is missing.
 If you look in the yellow pages, under “N” (for newspapers!) you will find a list of papers.
 Contact as many as possible – the more area that is covered, the greater chance of finding your pet.